 A leading question does just what it says: It “leads” respondents toward the answer the survey-taker wants them to choose.
 A leading question on a conference or summit survey may ask, “How inspiring did you find the keynote speaker?”
 As you can see, this question implies that the speaker was inspiring and may bias the respondent’s answer.
 A better-worded question would be, “Did you find the keynote speaker inspiring?”

-A loaded question is also considered a trick question, because no matter how a respondent answers, they’re agreeing to something.
+A loaded question is also considered a trick question because no matter how a respondent answers, they’re agreeing to something.
 For example, asking “Will you be back for another one of our innovative summits next year?”
 Here, even if the respondent replies “no,” they’re still agreeing that the summit is innovative.
 Read more about leading and loaded questions.

 Asking Biased Questions

 Survey bias occurs when “systematic errors are introduced into sampling or testing by selecting or encouraging one outcome or answer over others.”
 For example, double-barreled questions that put two questions into one, such as “Did you like the speaker and his presentation?”
-This question could have two answers, as the respondent may like the speaker but found the presentation lacking, or vice versa.
+This question could have two answers, as the respondent may like the speaker but find the presentation lacking, or vice versa.
 So, it’s best to simply split it into two questions.
 You should also aim to avoid gender-biased questions, which you can read more about here.

 Making Surveys Too Long